 9 Common Interview Mistakes That Could Cost You the Job

 The job interview is a delicate kind of “dance” between job seeker and employer.
-From an employer’s perspective, they’re trying to get a sense not only of your skills and ability to succeed in the role but also your character and how well you would fit in or add to their company culture.
-Likewise, as a job candidate you should be open and forthcoming in how you represent yourself while also finding out as much as you can about the company, the role, and your potential bosses or colleagues so that you too can assess if it’s a good fit.
+From an employer’s perspective, they’re trying to get a sense not only of your skills and ability to succeed in the role but also of your character and how well you would fit in or add to their company culture.
+Likewise, as a job candidate, you should be open and forthcoming in how you represent yourself while also finding out as much as you can about the company, the role, and your potential bosses or colleagues so that you too can assess if it’s a good fit.